Controlling Recurrent Neural Networks by Conceptors: Theory and Demonstrations

-Two demonstrations illustrate various aspects of the incremental storing procedure.
-Both demonstrations used an $N = 100$ sized reservoir, and $K = 16$ patterns were stored.
-In the first demonstration, the patterns (sines or random patterns) were periodic with integer period lengths ranging between 3 and 15.
-In the second demonstration, the patterns were sinewaves with irrational period lengths chosen between 4 and 20.
-Details are documented in Section \ref{secExpDetailmemmanage}.
-Figures \ref{memManFig1} and \ref{memManFig2} plot characteristic impressions from these demonstrations.
+Two demonstrations, detailed below, illustrate various aspects of the incremental storing procedure.
+In the first demonstration, the patterns were periodic with integer period lengths.
+In the second demonstration, the patterns came from a 2-parametric family of created from weighted and phase-shifted sums of sinewaves with irrational period lengths.
+These two kinds of patterns display interestingly different characteristics in incremental storage.